chkn/logdb/Readme.md

 Caveats of current implementation:

 - No indexing yet.
 The only mode for reading the database is iterating through all records.
+- Reads do not interact with transactions.
+There is no way to read uncommitted writes.
 - No compression nor compaction; the database file may have some wasted space.
 However, the write algorithm attempts to mitigate this.
 - For writing, the size of the entire transaction (including nested transactions) must currently be less than 65KB.
 We will eliminate this requirement soon.
 - Only supports `put` and `iterate` (read) operations (no `update` nor `delete`).